ICTMCG/FakeSV/README.md

 Anaconda 4.13.0, python 3.8.5, pytorch 1.10.1 and cuda 11.7.
 For other libs, please refer to the file requirements.txt.

 ### Application for Data Use
-Please sign [this agreement](https://drive.google.com/file/d/1Ozj5OOYoDYnDznDLAECBvlGIDtyGl6Vz) and send the signed copy to qipeng@ict.ac.cn.
+Please sign [this agreement](https://drive.google.com/file/d/1Ozj5OOYoDYnDznDLAECBvlGIDtyGl6Vz) and send the signed copy to pengqi.qp@gmail.com.

 ### Data Processing
 [video-subtitle-extractor](https://github.com/YaoFANGUK/video-subtitle-extractor)